 The student loan may be forgiven up to $50,000 in the form of loan repayment.
 The amount received can be 60% of your balance if you’ve worked for two years full time.
 If you commit for the third year of service, you can get an additional 25% of the loan amount.

-National Health Service Corps (NHSC) loan repayment program
+National Health Service Corps (NHSC) Loan Repayment Program

 NHSC gives student loan repayment assistance to nurse practitioners which are tax-free.
 It aims to suppress student debt, promote health care professionals and support them.
-It provides help to nurses who want to work in a community which needs high-medical assistance.
+It provides help to nurses who want to work in a community that needs high-medical assistance.

 The professional eligible for this program must be a certified Nurse Midwife, Psychiatric Nurse Specialist, or a Primary Care Nurse Practitioner.